PixRO: Pixel-Distributed Rotational Odometry with Gaussian Belief Propagation: Experimental Evaluation

-In this experiment, we present a head-to-head comparison of all considered configurations: \flat \sharded, and \centralized.
-For fairness, we experimentally establish the best set of parameters for both configurations, employing $\lbrace\sigma_P,\sigma_D,\sigma_R\rbrace =\lbrace 10^{-2},10^{-1},10^{-2}\rbrace$ for the \flat topology and $\lbrace\sigma_P,\sigma_D,\sigma_R\rbrace =\lbrace 10^{-2},10^{-1},10^{-4}\rbrace$ for the \sharded topology.
+In this experiment, we present a head-to-head comparison of all considered configurations: \flat, \sharded, and \centralized.
+For fairness, we experimentally establish the best set of parameters for all configurations, employing $\lbrace\sigma_P,\sigma_D,\sigma_R\rbrace =\lbrace 10^{-2},10^{-1},10^{-2}\rbrace$ for the \flat topology and $\lbrace\sigma_P,\sigma_D,\sigma_R\rbrace =\lbrace 10^{-2},10^{-1},10^{-4}\rbrace$ for the \sharded topology.
 Factor noise is often modelled according to experimental residual evaluation, which should be independent of the underlying topology.
-However, in this case, the topologies present notably different behaviour for the same parameters, as we will show in the following experiments.
+However, in this case, the topologies present notably different behaviour for the same parameters (see \cref{sec:evaluation:photovsregu}).
 The chosen parameters strike a good balance between accuracy, convergence and stability for the distributed configurations.

-From the results presented in \cref{fig:convergence_average}, we observe that the \sharded topology performs generally better than the \flat topology.
+In \cref{fig:convergence_average}, we observe that the \sharded topology performs generally better than the \flat topology.
 The former is able to more effectively converge and achieve rapid consensus of the global estimate.
-Information from distant pixels can be propagated in fewer iterations via the hierarchical topology of \sharded in comparison to the \flat communication pattern.
-Moreover, the \sharded topology offers a much better estimate of the global rotation at each variable in a reasonable number of iterations, performing comparably to the \centralized upon convergence.
-On the other hand, the \flat topology often struggles to converge to a meaningful estimate, as consensus is usually not achieved.
-As expected, the pixel-distributed approaches underperform with respect to the \centralized approach, in both convergence rate and final accuracy, as all information is jointly used at each iteration to yield the best estimate.
-Nonetheless, we believe that the distributed approaches offer an interesting and yet unexplored alternative to rotation estimation at a pixel level, further relaxing assumptions on the processing of the pixel information and potentially leading to new research avenues at the intersection between hardware and software.
+Information from distant pixels can be propagated in fewer iterations via the hierarchical topology of \sharded variables in comparison to the \flat communication pattern.
+Moreover, the \sharded topology offers a much better estimate of the global rotation at each variable in a reasonable number of iterations, performing on par with the \centralized upon convergence.
+Conversely, the \flat topology often struggles to converge to a meaningful estimate, as consensus is usually not achieved.

+As expected, the \centralized approach establishes the theoretical performance limit for both pixel-distributed approaches, as the information from all pixels is readily available at each iteration to yield the best estimate update.
+However, this is achievable only by globally aggregating the information from all the pixels at each iteration.
+The pixel-distributed approaches explored here provide an alternative, parallelizable framework for motion estimation by further relaxing how to aggregate pixel information, potentially opening new research avenues at the intersection of hardware and software.